Cornerstone-OnDemand/modelkit/docs/examples/nlp_sentiment/tokenizer.md

 # result = list instance
 ```

-Or with pytest via [the Modelkit autotesting fixture](../library/testing.html#modellibrary-fixture-and-autotesting)
+??? note "Run using pytest"
+    It is also possible to automatically test all models using the `pytest` integration, using [the Modelkit autotesting fixture](../library/testing.html#modellibrary-fixture-and-autotesting).

 Woops, seems like we need to fix the last test!

-### Typing
+### Input and output specification

-When it comes to production, it is good practice to type models' inputs and outputs to ensure consistency and validation between calls, dependencies and services.
+It is good practice to specify inputs and outputs of models in production code

+This allows calls to be validated, thus ensuring consistency between calls, dependencies, services, and raising alerts when Models are not called as expected.

-It also allows you to better/faster understand how to use a given model, in addition to benefit from static type checkers such as mypy.
+This is also good for documentation, to understand how to use a given model, and during development to benefit from static type checking (e.g. with [mypy](https://github.com/python/mypy)).

-Modelkit manages typing in the following way: `Model[input_type, output_type]`

-It also support the power of Pydantic, as we will see in the next section.
+`modelkit` allows you to define the expected input and output types of your model by subclassing `Model[input_type, output_type]`, where `input_type` and `output_type` can be standard Python types, dataclasses, or complex [pydantic](https://pydantic-docs.helpmanual.io/) models.

-Let's type our previous Tokenizer and conclude this first part:
+Let's add specification our Tokenizer to conclude this first part:

 ```python
 from typing import List